usail-hkust/t-PatchGNN/README.md

 We build a new comprehensive benchmark for the problem of **Irregular Multivariate Time Series Forecasting**, including four scientific datasets covering areas of *healthcare*, *biomechanics*, and *climate science*.

 For *Physionet*, *Human Activity*, and *USHCN*, we have provided the processed datasets to ease the reproduction.
+(Note for *Physionet*, you need to first decompress [processed.zip](./data/physionet/processed.zip) to obtain the processed data in experiments)

 <!-- For *USHCN*, following the [GRU-ODE-Bayes](https://github.com/edebrouwer/gru_ode_bayes/tree/master), we use the same preprocessed data `small_chunked_sporadic.csv` as the raw data. -->